-Using our development platform, we have efficiently designed a pipeline of product candidates that are comprised of amino acids and their derivatives.
-These orally administered EMM compositions are designed to have multifactorial effects, and their constituents have a general history of safe use.
+Using our development platform, we have efficiently designed a pipeline of product candidates that are comprised of amino acids and their derivatives, which have a general history of safe use.
+These orally administered compositions are designed to have multifactorial effects.